Role of scaling dimensions in generalized noises in fractional quantum Hall tunneling due to a temperature bias: Introduction

-In this work, we significantly expand the scope for the relation between scaling dimensions and noise by analyzing delta-$T$, heat-current noise, and mixed charge-heat noise for a quantum point contact (QPC) device in the FQH regime at Laughlin fillings $\nu=1/(2n+1)$ (with $n$ a positive integer).
-Our main achievements are: \begin{enumerate}[i)] \item We perform a comprehensive derivation of expressions for charge and heat-current noise in the QPC device.
-These expressions not only recover previous results on auto-correlation and tunneling noise but also describe cross-correlation delta-$T$ and heat-current noise.
-We further provide fully analytical expressions in the small and large temperature bias limits.
+{In this work, we fill these gaps in the theory of temperature-biased noise and provide a comprehensive demonstration of how scaling dimensions in the FQH effect enter in novel, temperature-biased noise observables and thus how the scaling dimensions can be experimentally extracted.
+To this end, we provide a systematic study of temperature-biased noises generated in a quantum point contact (QPC) device in the FQH regime at Laughlin fillings $\nu=1/(2n+1)$ (with $n$ a positive integer).
+Our main achievements are:} \begin{enumerate}[i)] \item {We perform a comprehensive calculation of the charge and heat-current noise (given in Eqs.~\eqref{eq:Charge_Noises} and~\eqref{eq:Heat_Noises}, respectively) in the QPC devive.
+Our findings not only recover previous results on auto-correlation and tunneling noise but describe also cross-correlation delta-$T$ and heat-current noise.
+We further provide fully analytical expressions for the small [Eqs.~\eqref{eq:chargeNoise_exp},~\eqref{eq:S34_expanded},~\eqref{eq:SQ_auto_corr},~\eqref{eq:S34_expanded_heat}] and large [Eqs.~\eqref{eq:chargenoise_largebias},~\eqref{eq:S34_charge_asymp},~\eqref{eq:heat_tunneling_large_bias}] temperature-bias limits.
 To the best of our knowledge, expressions for the cross-correlated noise have not been reported so far.
-An important advantage of considering cross-, rather than, auto-correlation noise is that the former vanishes in equilibrium, and therefore requires no subtraction of the thermal background noise.
-Moreover, our derived expressions manifest charge and energy conservation and can be used to accurately fit experimental data from both auto- and cross-correlation noise.
+However, an important advantage of considering cross-, rather than, auto-correlation noise is that the former vanishes in equilibrium, and therefore requires no subtraction of the thermal background noise.
+Moreover, our derived expressions manifest charge and energy conservation and can be used to accurately fit experimental data from both auto- and cross-correlation noise. }

+\item {We introduce a set of heat Fano factors (of which a single instance was previously introduced in Ref.~\cite{Ebisu2022May}) and analyze how these quantities, given in Eq.~\eqref{eq:F_gen}, may be used to infer the scaling dimension of the tunneling particles.
+The heat Fano factors act as charge neutral analogues of the conventional Fano factor, used, e.g., to detect fractional charges~\cite{Kane1994Charge,Saminadayar1997,DePicciotto1997}.
+The key utility of the heat Fano factors is to experimentally extract scaling dimensions without any reference to the tunneling charge, which is especially relevant for edges involving neutral modes~\cite{Kane1994Jun,Ferraro2008,Bid2010,Kumar2022Jan}. }